Allelopathy

 Allelopathy is a biological phenomenon by which an organism produces one or more biochemicals that influence the germination, growth, survival, and reproduction of other organisms.
 These biochemicals are known as allelochemicals and can have beneficial (positive allelopathy) or detrimental (negative allelopathy) effects on the target organisms and the community.
-Allelopathy is often used narrowly to describe chemically-mediated competition between plants; however, it is sometimes defined more broadly as chemically-mediated competition between any type of organisms.
+Allelopathy is often used narrowly to describe chemically mediated competition between plants; however, it is sometimes defined more broadly as chemically mediated competition between any type of organisms.
+The original concept developed by Hans Molisch in 1937 seemed focused only on interactions between plants, between microorganisms and between microorganisms and plants.
 Allelochemicals are a subset of secondary metabolites, which are not directly required for metabolism (i.e. growth, development and reproduction) of the allelopathic organism.

 Allelopathic interactions are an important factor in determining species distribution and abundance within plant communities, and are also thought to be important in the success of many invasive plants.
-For specific examples, see black walnut (Juglans nigra), tree of heaven (Ailanthus altissima), black crowberry (Empetrum nigrum), spotted knapweed (Centaurea stoebe), garlic mustard (Alliaria petiolata), Casuarina/Allocasuarina spp., and nutsedge.
+For specific examples, see black walnut (Juglans nigra), tree of heaven (Ailanthus altissima), black crowberry (Empetrum nigrum), spotted knapweed (Centaurea stoebe), garlic mustard (Alliaria petiolata), Casuarina/Allocasuarina spp., and nut grass (Cyperus rotundus).

-It can often be difficult in practice to distinguish allelopathy from resource competition.
-While the former is caused by the addition of a harmful chemical agent to the environment, the latter is caused by the removal of essential nutrients (or water).
-Often, both mechanisms can act simultaneously.
-Moreover, some allelochemicals may function by reducing nutrient availability.
-Further confounding the issue, the production of allelochemicals can itself be affected by environmental factors such as nutrient availability, temperature and pH.
-Today, most ecologists recognize the existence of allelopathy, however many particular cases remain controversial.
+Allelopathy is classified as a biotic factor, as it involves chemical interactions between living organisms, most commonly among plants.
+In allelopathic interactions, certain species release chemical compounds into the environment that inhibit the germination, growth, or reproduction of neighboring organisms.
+This process provides a competitive advantage to the allelopathic species by directly interfering with the development of potential competitors.

+Allelopathy is frequently mistaken for resource competition, another biotic factor in which organisms compete for limited abiotic resources such as sunlight, water, and soil nutrients.
+However, the two processes are functionally distinct.
+While allelopathy involves the introduction of inhibitory chemical agents into the environment, resource competition results from the depletion of essential environmental resources.
+In many ecological contexts, both forms of competition may operate concurrently, complicating efforts to isolate the specific contribution of allelopathy.

+Further complexity arises from the fact that certain allelochemicals may indirectly limit resource availability, thereby mimicking the effects of resource competition.
+Additionally, the production and efficacy of allelochemicals are influenced by a range of environmental variables, including nutrient availability, temperature, and soil pH.
+Although the existence of allelopathy is widely accepted in ecological literature, individual cases often remain contentious.
+Moreover, the specific physiological and ecological mechanisms through which allelochemicals affect target species are still the subject of ongoing research.